-Furthermore, the trainees will participate in regularly scheduled Cancer Center and Department of Surgery seminars and lectures.
-All of our trainees will be required to complete coursework for a Master's degree in Clinical and Translational Science (CTS) and will be mentored in the fine points of preparing abstracts, scientific papers and presentations and writing successful grant proposals.
-We are concerned with the alarming decrease in the number of clinician-scientists; this decrease is most apparent in the diminishing number of surgeon-scientists.
-We are passionate, motivated and committed to the training of future academic surgeons.
+In addition to an intensive research experience, the trainees will take formal courses and participate in regularly scheduled Cancer Center and Department of Surgery seminars and lectures.
+All of our trainees will be required to complete coursework for a Master's degree or PhD in Clinical and Translational Science (CTS) and will be mentored in the fine points of preparing abstracts, scientific papers and presentations and writing successful grant proposals.
+We are concerned with the alarming decrease in the number of surgeon-scientists and we are passionate and committed to training future academic surgeons.